prolley-parnell/SAM2_cluster/README.md

 The structure for the `array_job.sh` is taken from [cluster-scripts](https://github.com/cdt-data-science/cluster-scripts/tree/master).
 This is an incredibly useful repo for use with SLURM.
 Details on how to use this file are contained within it.

-Assuming you have installed `cluster-scripts` to your DFS and run the `setup.sh` in AFS then DFS, run:
+Assuming you have installed `cluster-scripts` to your DFS and run the `setup.sh` in AFS then DFS, run the following code wherever the repo is downloaded in DFS (usually `/home/{USER}/SAM2_cluster`}:

 ```
 run_experiment -b array_job.sh -e experiments.txt -m 12